NadirGuermoudi/NadirGuermoudi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m @NadirGuermoudi, a PhD student at the University of Tlemcen and an ATER at ENSMA (LIAS Laboratory).
+I’m @NadirGuermoudi, a PhD student at the University of Tlemcen and ATER at ENSMA (LIAS Laboratory).
 My research focuses on core database optimization, particularly on spatial and spatio-temporal data.
 I am passionate about enhancing the efficiency of query processing and indexing techniques to improve database performance.

 ## 👀 Interests